EdmundBenedict/lordcephei.github.io/pages/lmfa_output.md

     7.086104    0.00000001    0.00000001
 ~~~

 The core density was fit to a single smooth Hankel function.
+The energy (**-14.401**) was determined by the fitting procedure.

 {::nomarkdown}</div>{:/}